MarcBoule/ImpromptuModular/README.md

-## Tact/Tact1 <a id="tact"></a>
+## Tact/Tact1/TactG <a id="tact"></a>

 ![IM](res/img/Tact.jpg)

-A touch-like controller module with dual CV outputs and variable rate of change.
-With a fast rate of change, the controller offers an alternative to knobs for setting parameters, and with a slow rate of change it can be used to automate in-out fades, for example, freeing the performer to work elsewhere in the patch.
-Tact-1 is a single channel version of Tact with fewer options.
+Touch-like controller modules CV outputs and variable rate of change.
+With a fast rate of change, the controllers offer an alternative to knobs for setting parameters, and with a slow rate of change they can be used to automate in-out fades, for example, freeing the performer to work elsewhere in the patch.
+Tact-1 is a single channel version of Tact with fewer options, while Tact-G is a Tact-1 with one gate output and two offset controls.

 * **RATE**: Transition time of CV, from 0 (instant transition) to 4 seconds per volt.
 Transition time is the inverse of slew rate.
 This knob can be turned in real time to affect the rate of change of a transition already under way.
 An option in the right-click menu called **Rate knob x3** can be used for even slower transitions, in which case a full transition from 0 to 10V (or vice versa) will last 2 minutes instead of 40 seconds in the default setting.

+* **ATTV**: Typical attenuverter to set the maximum CV range output by the module.
+At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

 * **LINK**: Both controls are linked and will be synchronized to the same value.
 Useful when controlling stereo sounds.
 Only the left side controls have an effect in this mode; however, both touch pads can be used to change the single CV (which is sent to both output jacks).